Eastern Libya parliament head says forces will push Tripoli campaign

 “We assure the residents of Tripoli that the campaign to liberate Tripoli will be limited and not violate any freedoms but restore security and fight terrorism,” Saleh told lawmakers in a session in the main eastern city of Benghazi.

 Forces loyal to al-Serraj’s government have so far kept the eastern offensive at bay.
-Fierce fighting has broken out around a disused former airport about 11 km (7 miles) from the center and an eastern military source said a warplane belonging to the LNA had struck a military camp in an eastern Tripoli suburb.
+Fierce fighting has broken out around a disused former airport about 11 km (7 miles) from the center.

+An eastern military source said a warplane belonging to the LNA had struck a military camp in an eastern Tripoli suburb.

+In a separate strike the yard of a primary school was hit, a Reuters reporter at the scene said.
+A LNA official said the plane had targeted a camp of Serraj’s forces.

-Saley also said the United Nations mission to Libya and Serraj’s government had been controlled by armed groups and had failed to expel them from the capital, and promised Libya would hold long-delayed elections after the Tripoli operation ends.
+Saleh also said the United Nations mission to Libya and Serraj’s government had been controlled by armed groups and had failed to expel them from the capital, and promised Libya would hold long-delayed elections after the Tripoli operation ends.

 Haftar’s offensive had surprised the United Nations, which had been planning to hold a national conference on April 14 to prepare Libya for elections.